MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 * Gateway admin permissions
 * Datasource impersonate permission (ReadOverrideEffectiveIdentity)

-Users with override permission have a key icon next to their name.
+  Users with impersonate (override) permission have a key icon next to their name.

   :::image type="content" source="media/rls-ssas/impersonate-override-permission.png" alt-text="Screenshot of a gateway member with a key icon next to their name.":::

+Follow these instructions to grant gateway permissions to your master user, service principal, or service principal profile.

 ## [Master user](#tab/master-user)